 I moved to Washington from Texas to get away from all the drugs and mad chaos I was involved in that was leading me nowhere but trouble.
 I got to move in with some amazing, cool roommates who are always looking out for me and being a great set of friends.

 With Reclaim Project Recovery, I've learned a great deal about building structures, and more importantly, about building relationships.
-Genuine relationships and meaningful activity are foundational to joyful recovery and living.
+Genuine relationships and meaningful activity are foundational to joyful recovery and living these are abundant here.

 RobertoReclaim Project Recovery member